 So many people will ask me, how the heck do you get so much done in a day?

-With that said, let me share with you my how I organize my days and months, so that maybe this can help you with your everyday life, and your business!
+With that said, let me share with you how I organize my days and months so that maybe this can help you with your everyday life, and your business!

 Step 1: Figure out Your Year Goals

-Having goals have always been a HUGE priority for me and when I think of goals, I think of goals that have been around for years, like my 28 year old goal to qualify for Ironman Kona!
+Having goals has always been a HUGE priority for me and when I think of goals, I think of goals that have been around for years, like my 28-year-old goal to qualify for Ironman Kona!
 While seeing those BIG GOALS are amazing, you still need to break down those bigger goals into year goals.
 Because we need to realize that those goals will not happen overnight.
-Remember Steve Jobs did not become a overnight sensation.
+Remember Steve Jobs did not become an overnight success.

 Questions to ask yourself heading into your year:

 - What do you want to accomplish this year personally?